248-682-4617

 many types of internal parasites.
 Our office carries

-Heartgard Plus, Revolution, Advantage Multi, and Interceptor.
+Heartgard Plus, Advantage Multi, and Sentinel.
+Our doctors

-Our doctors can help you decide which product is right for your pet.
+can help you decide which product is right for your pet.

 Cats who go outside should also be on monthly heartworm prevention.
 Heartworm disease is increasingly